nagasudhirpulla/GridInformationSystem/README.md

 * Measurement

 ## TODOs
-* complete IDataIngestionService and DataIngestionService
+* Create Data ingestion API and Data Query API.
+Plan authentication
 * Create DB trigger type of notification when an element changes so that policies can be checked and caches can be updated with in a transaction.
 For example, if a substation name changes, a notification can be issued to update all related elements names with in a trasaction so that atomicity can be implemented.
 * restrict substations changes in lines when there are connected elements like line reactors